Interested in starting an LLC in Kentucky?

 Kentucky is not just a great state where you can watch championship horse racing and sip the finest bourbon in the world.
 It’s also an attractive location for entrepreneurs to start a new small business.

-- Step 1: Choose a name for your LLC
+- Step 1: Pick a name for your LLC

 - Step 3: File the Kentucky LLC Articles of Organization